swiss-territorial-data-lab/proj-dqry/README.md

+# Automatic detection of mineral extraction sites in Switzerland

 ## Overview

 This set of scripts and configuration files are related to the _quarry/exploitation sites_ detection case.
 The detector is initially trained on _swissimage_ from _swisstopo_ using the _TLM_ data of _swisstopo_ for the labels.

-The worflow is defined in two disctinct procedures:
+The workflow is defined in two distinct procedures:
-* the Training and Evaluation procedure allowing to train the detection model on a given dataset and evaluated to ground truth dataset examined by domain experts.
+* the Training and Evaluation procedure allows for the training of the detection model on a given dataset and its evaluation with the ground truth dataset examined by domain experts.
-* the Prediction procedure performing detection of quarries in a given dataset thanks to the previously trained model.
+* the detections procedure performing detection of quarries in a given dataset thanks to the previously trained model.

-The quarry are detected with the tools developped in `object-detector`.
+The quarry are detected with the tools developped in the `object-detector` developped by the STDL and located [here](https://github.com/swiss-territorial-data-lab/object-detector).
+Version 1.0.0 of `proj-dqry` works along with version 1.0.0 of `object-detector`.

-_(to be improved)_
+Full documentation of the project can be found [here](https://tech.stdl.ch/PROJ-DQRY/).

 ## Python virtual environment